-- This product contains no user serviceable parts.
-Attempts to modify/replace mechanics or electronics inside the housing or compartments will violate any warranties and may be hazardous. - Do not stare into beam when the projector is on.
-The bright light may result in permanent eye damage. - Before operating this equipment please read this manual thoroughly and retain it for future reference. - Installation and preliminary adjustments must be performed by qualified Barco personnel or by authorized Barco service dealers. - All warnings on the projector and in the documentation manuals must be adhered to. - All instructions for operating and use of this equipment must be followed precisely. - · All local installation codes should be adhered to.
+- Before operating this equipment please read this manual thoroughly and retain it for future reference. - Installation and preliminary adjustments should be performed by qualified Barco personnel or by authorized Barco service dealers. - All warnings on the projector and in the documentation manuals should be adhered to. - All instructions for operating and use of this equipment must be followed precisely. - All local installation codes should be adhered to.